-Zourshauldeducate your custon PKNEDN HE KOUR S Stand Notinghould encourage them to be alert and to report any suspin ious artivitums letter for manent 35.
-Is there information on the Web that can be used to disrupt your system or contaminate your water?
-Yes □ No □ Posting detailed information about your water system on a Web site may make the system more vulnerable to attack.
+QUESTION ANSWER COMMENT ACTION NEEDED/TAKEN 36.
+Is computer access "password protected?"
+Is virus protection installed and software upgraded regularly and are your virus definitions updated at least daily?
+Do you have Internet firewall software installed on your computer?
+Do you have a plan to back up your computers?
+Yes " No " All computer access should be password protected.
+Passwords should be changed every 90 days and (as needed) following employee turnover.
+When possible, each individual should have a unique password that they do not share with others.
+If you have Internet access, a firewall protection program should be installed on your side of the computer and reviewed and updated periodically.
+Also consider contacting a virus protection company and subscribing to a virus update program to protect your records.
+Backing up computers regularly will help prevent the loss of data in the event that your computer is damaged or breaks.
+Backup copies of computer data should be made routinely and stored at a secure off-site location.
+37. Is there information on the Web that can be used to disrupt your system or contaminate your water?
+Yes " No " Posting detailed information about your water system on a Web site may make the system more vulnerable to attack.
 Web sites should be examined to determine whether they contain critical information that should be removed.
 You should do a Web search (using a search engine such as Google, Yahoo!, or Lycos) using key words related to your water supply to find any published data on the Web that is easily accessible by someone who may want to damage your water supply.
-36. Are maps, records, and other information stored in a secure location?
-Yes 🗅 No 🗖 Records, maps, and other information should be stored in a secure location when not in use.
+38. Are maps, records, and other information stored in a secure location?
+Yes " No " Records, maps, and other information should be stored in a secure location when not in use.
 Access should be limited to authorized personnel only.
 You should make back-up copies of all data and sensitive documents.
 These should be stored in a secure off-site location on a regular basis.
-37. Are copies of records, maps, and other sensitive information labeled confidential, and are all copies controlled and returned to the water system?
-Yes □ No 🗆 Sensitive documents (e.g., schematics, maps, and plans and specifications) distributed for construction projects or other uses should be recorded and recovered after use.
+39. Are copies of records, maps, and other sensitive information labeled confidential, and are all copies controlled and returned to the water system?
+Yes " No " Sensitive documents (e.g., schematics, maps, and plans and specifications) distributed for construction projects or other uses should be recorded and recovered after use.
 You should discuss measures to safeguard your documents with bidders for new projects.

-38. Are vehicles locked and secured at all times?
-Yes □ No □ Vehicles are essential to any water system.
+QUESTION ANSWER COMMENT ACTION NEEDED/TAKEN 40.
+Are vehicles locked and secured at all times?
+Yes " No " Vehicles are essential to any water system.
 They typically contain maps and other information about the operation of the water system.
 Water system personnel should exercise caution to ensure that this information is secure.
 Water system vehicles should be locked when they are not in use or left unattended.
 Remove any critical information about the system before parking vehicles for the night.
-Vehicles also usually contain tools (e.g., valve wrenches) that could be used to access critical components of your water system.
-These tools should be secured and accounted for daily.
-Public Relations QUESTION ANSW /ER COMMENT ACTION NEEDED/TAKEN 39.
-Do you have a program to educate and encourage the public to be vigilant and report suspicious activity to assist in the security protection of your water system?
-Yes 🗖 No 🗆 Advise your customers and the public that your system has increased preventive security measures to protect the water supply from vandalism.
-Ask for their help.
-Provide customers with your telephone number and the telephone number of the local law enforcement authority so that they can report suspicious activities.
-The telephone number can be made available through direct mail, billing inserts, notices on community bulletin boards, flyers, and consumer confidence reports.
+Vehicles also usually contain tools (e.g., valve wrenches) and keys that could be used to access critical components of your water system.
+These should be secured and accounted for daily.